Parker Theatre, SUNY New Paltz, New Paltz, NY

-Hudson River Playback Theatre, with Infinite Arms Puppet Theatre, presents CLIMATE MATTERS, an interactive performance in support of the United Nations climate change conference in Bonn, Germany.
-The show includes a specially-commissioned short play, “Pond Life” by Elyne Quan, enacted by shadow puppets, as well as personal stories told by audience members and enacted on the spot.
+Hudson River Playback Theatre, with Infinite Arms Puppet Theatre, presents CLIMATE MATTERS!, an interactive performance in support of the United Nations climate change conference in Bonn, Germany.
+The show includes a specially-commissioned short play, “Pond Life” by Elyne Quan, enacted by shadow puppets, as well as personal stories told by audience members and acted out on the spot.
 A talkback with local climate activists will follow the performance.

-CLIMATE MATTERS is part of 2017 Climate Change Theatre Action (CCTA), a worldwide initiative involving 200 theatre events in 40 countries.
+CLIMATE MATTERS! is part of 2017 Climate Change Theatre Action (CCTA), a worldwide initiative involving 225 theatre events in 40 countries and all 50 states.
 CCTA is presented biennially in support of the United Nations Conference of the Parties (COP meetings).
 The first CCTA, which also included a Hudson River Playback Theatre performance, took place during the UN climate talks in Paris in 2015.

-Cosponsored by the SUNY Theatre Arts department and New Paltz Climate Action Coalition, CLIMATE MATTERS is open to all students, faculty, and the community.
+Cosponsored by the SUNY Theatre Arts department and New Paltz Climate Action Coalition, CLIMATE MATTERS! is open to all students, faculty, and the community.
+Admission is by donation.

 Infinite Arms Puppet Theatre was founded by Andrea Draznowsky and SUNY Theatre Arts faculty member Aidan Koehler.
 Andrea is a visual artist who began making stop motion animation puppet shows over a decade ago.
 Aidan has worked in theatre since 2005 as an actor, puppeteer, and teacher.